British K-class submarine

 The K-class submarines were a class of steam-propelled submarines of the Royal Navy designed in 1913.
 Intended as large, fast vessels with the endurance and speed to operate with the battle fleet, they gained notoriety and the nickname of "Kalamity class" for being involved in many accidents.
 Of the 18 built, none were lost through enemy action, but six sank, with significant loss of life, in accidents.
 Only one ever engaged an enemy vessel, K-7 hitting a U-boat amidships, though the torpedo failed to explode with what has been described as typical "K" luck; K-7 escaped retaliation by steaming away at speed.

-The class found favour with Commodore Roger Keyes, then Inspector Captain of Submarines, and with admirals Sir John Jellicoe, Commander-in-Chief British Grand Fleet, and Sir David Beatty, Commander-in-Chief Battlecruiser Squadrons.
-An opponent of the class was Admiral Jacky Fisher, later First Sea Lord, who on the class' suggestion in 1913 had responded 'The most fatal error imaginable would be to put steam engines in submarines.'
+The class found favour with Commodore Roger Keyes, then Inspector Captain of Submarines, and with Admirals John Jellicoe, Commander-in-Chief of the Grand Fleet, and David Beatty, Commander-in-Chief Battlecruiser Squadrons.
+Former (and future) First Sea Lord Admiral Jacky Fisher was opposed; he responded to the proposal of the class in 1913 that "The most fatal error imaginable would be to put steam engines in submarines."

-Submarines and their use at the time were still in its infancy.
+When the class was designed, the use of submarines was still in its infancy.
 Submarines, which later acted only by stealth, are no longer expected to be within a surface warship formation.

 Design and development

 In 1913, a design outline was prepared for a new class of submarine which could operate with the surface fleet, sweeping ahead of it in a fleet action.
-It was intended that the submarines would get around the back of the German High Seas Fleet and ambush it as it retreated from the superior British Grand Fleet.
+It was intended that the submarines would get behind the German High Seas Fleet and ambush it as it retreated from the superior British Grand Fleet.